-At 31, I am happier, healthier, more capable and more comfortable in my life and in my movement than ever before.
-I've been immersed in the movement world since age 5.
-But in the beginning, it wasn't at all easy or pain-free.
-My young and early struggles with injury and chronic pain became a potent springboard for where I am today.
+At 33, I am happier, healthier, more capable and resilient in my life and movement than ever before.
+But it hasn't always been this way.
+I've been immersed in the movement world since age 5; my young and early struggles with injury and chronic pain became a potent springboard for where I am today.
 If there is a single word that sums up my experience, it is gratitude; gratitude for the hardships, gratitude for the learning, and gratitude for the process of discovery that has lead me to the work I do today.

-I began ballet lessons as a very young child, and in those formative years I found myself increasingly in love with the experience of dancing, the expression of performing, and the rigor of perfecting my technique.
-But alongside this love, I also began experiencing an increasingly regimented, painful, and physically and mentally demanding training.
+I began ballet lessons as a very young child, and, in those formative years, I found myself increasingly in love with the experience of dancing, the expression of performing, and the rigor of traditional ballet training.
+But alongside this love, I also began experiencing an increasingly regimented, painful, physically and mentally demanding lifestyle.
 The ballet world is beautiful, and it is also harsh.
 On the outside I had a flexible, young, graceful body, but it was at the cost of severe wear and tear and extensive chronic pain.
-A decade into my studies with the pre-professional local dance company, the Aspen Santa Fe Ballet, I was in so much pain that I began seeing doctors and specialists.
+A decade into my training with pre-professional, local dance company, Aspen Santa Fe Ballet, I was in so much pain that I began seeing doctors and specialists.
 At the age of 16 doctors suggested I have surgery for a chronic hip injury.
-Unwilling to undergo surgery at such a young age, I instead began to search out alternative modalities for bodywork, physical therapy, and healing.
-Nothing seemed to make much of a difference under my first experience with the Feldenkrais Method®.
-I was hooked, intrigued, and something about the gentle, profound quality of Feldenkrais began to change not only my aches, pains, and injuries, but also my relationship to my body and my movement.
-I began weekly classes and private sessions, and in time, it started to shift how I was taking care of myself, my inner dialog around how I perceived myself and the world.
+Unwilling to undergo surgery at such a young age, I instead looked toward alternative modalities for bodywork, physical therapy, and healing.
+Nothing seemed to make much of a difference until my first experience with the Feldenkrais Method®.
+I was immediately intrigued, and something about the gentle, profound quality of Feldenkrais began to change not only my aches, pains, and injuries, but also my relationship to my body and the way I moved.
+I began weekly classes and private sessions, and, over time, it changed my inner dialog around how I perceived myself and the world.

 I had to re-build a practice of connecting and immersing myself in nature.
 I now intentionally take time each and every day to experience the brilliance of this earth.
 Hiking, exploring, and moving through the New Mexico landscape lead me to discover MovNat, which presented me with a whole new set of skills and perspective with which to move and engage with my environment.
 MovNat has shifted my entire fitness paradigm from an intensive, indoor kettle bell practice to an expansive, absolutely delightful outdoor practice of natural human movement.
 In May of 2017 I received my MovNat certification to continue building my own Natural Movement practice, and to be able to offer this unique experience to my clients and students.